aschroede/AiNed/README.md

 ```commandline
 (.venv) ~/Ained $ poetry install
 ```
-You should now have poetry installed!
+You should now have AiNed installed!
 To see how to use it, proceed to the next section.

 # Running Experiments
-To run the experiments make sure you have cloned the repository to your local machine.
+To run the experiments make sure you have followed the steps in the installation section **From Source** to first clone the AiNed repository and then install the program.
 Navigate to the `Experiments` folder which contains a list of input files, one for each experiment.
 There is also a script called `run_experiments.sh` which will process each of the files in the `Input` directory and save the corresponding output to an `Outputs`